The care needs assessment: support for people with dementia

-- Consider what care and support you might need in the future as your condition progresses (this can include equipment).
+- What care and support might the person need in the future as their condition gets worse?
+This can include equipment and assistive technology.

-- Make a list of any medication you are taking and for what conditions.
+- Make a list of any medication the person is taking and what conditions they are for.

-- Make sure any carers or relatives that you wish to be present at the assessment are available.
+- Make sure any carers or relatives that the person would like to be at the assessment are available.